open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 The transform processor modifies telemetry based on configuration using the [OpenTelemetry Transformation Language](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl).

-For each signal type, the processor takes a list of statements associated to a [Context type](#contexts) and executes the statements against the incoming telemetry in the order specified in the config.
+For each signal type, the processor takes a list of conditions and statements associated to a [Context type](#contexts) and executes the conditions and statements against the incoming telemetry in the order specified in the config.
-Each statement can access and transform telemetry using functions and allow the use of a condition to help decide whether the function should be executed.
+Each condition and statement can access and transform telemetry using functions and allow the use of a condition to help decide whether the function should be executed.

 - [Config](#config)
 - [Grammar](#grammar)